daczarne/legion/README.md

-# Legion gold
+# Legion

-This project is a CLI that allows to compare different production scenarios for a given city in Legion Gold.
+This project is a CLI that allows to compare different production scenarios for a given city in Legion.